ve3wwg/miniprintf/README.md

 MAKEFILE:

-No Makefile is provided because the compile options will vary with platforms.
+No Makefile is provided because the compile options will vary with platform.
 This code is designed for the Gnu GCC compiler, but should compile out of the box on any other reasonable C compiler.